Wavetronix-Dev-Old/wtx-auth/README.md

-website-auth
+wtx-auth
 ============

-Authentication and authorization functionality for `website-core`.
+Authentication and authorization functionality for `wtx-core`.